hackerwins/homepage-old/docs/quick-start.md

 #### 2. Updating the Document

 The created document is initially an empty object.
-You can create or update a key value property that you would like to share between peers by using `doc.update()`.
+You can create or update a key-value property you would like to share with peers using `doc.update()`.

 ```js
 doc.update((root) => {